chef/chef/docs/dev/design_documents/data_collector.md

 ## Technical Implementation

-The remainder of document will focus entirely on the nuts and bolts of the Data Collector
+The remainder of document will focus entirely on the nuts and bolts of the Data Collector.

 ### Action Collection Integration

 Most of the work is done by a separate Action Collection to track the actions of Chef resources.
-If the Data Collector is not enabled, it never registers with the
-Action Collection and no work will be done by the Action Collection to track resources.
+If the Data Collector is not enabled, it never registers with the Action Collection and no work will be done by the Action Collection to track resources.

 ### Additional Collected Information